 - User Portals: Create forms for supporters to enter their information right into the CRM when they sign up to volunteer or make a donation.

-- Donor Profiles: Maintain a history of every donor’s contributions to and interactions with a nonprofit.
+- Donor Profiles: Reference a maintained record of every donor’s contributions and interactions with your nonprofit.